All DAIR3 materials are in the GitHub Repository: https://github.com/DAIR3/DAIR3-Workshop

 Learning Objectives:

-- Analyze the sociotechnical system of biomedical data science
+- Describe the landscape of biomedical data science as a sociotechnical system and articulate roles.

 Assessment Instrument:

 This lesson equips students to address ethical challenges in biomedical data science.
-Learners will identify strategies for ethical secondary data use, analyze stakeholder engagement approaches, and develop frameworks for ethical project review, emphasizing anticipatory governance and responsible data science practices.
+Learners will identify strategies for ethical secondary data use, analyze engagement approaches, and develop frameworks for ethical project review, emphasizing anticipatory governance and responsible data science practices.
+Case studies will be used that draw on the group project selected for the 2026 cohort.

 Learning Objectives: